 With this training game, your pups learn to love their small dog travel crate and see it in a positive light.

-This exciting game is one variety of fetch.
+This exciting crate game for dogs is one variety of fetch.
 Fetch is a classic game that promotes a positive association with the foldable travel dog crate.